Operation of calculations

 top, htop

-- summary information on the system and the processes in it -
+- summary information about the system and its processes -

 ps ux